akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

   </figcaption>
 </figure>

-Each of your eyes has a visual blind spot; see the figure above.
+Each of your eyes has a visual blind spot; as shown in the figure above.
-It's roughly in the middle vertically, slightly off-center to the outside for each eye.
+It's roughly in the middle vertically, and slightly off-center to the outside for each eye.
 You don't see anything there because it's the place where the optic nerve connects to the eye, leaving no place for photoreceptors.
 And yet, you are unaware that any information is missing: you seem to see what is hidden.
 See for yourself!